sabrina-delvalle/sabrina-delvalle/README.md

 -  Hi, I’m @sabrina-delvalle
+-  Interested in Backend Technologies
+-  Such as Python, Django/Flask, Node.js, Express/NestJS, Docker, SQL, NoSQL...
--  Full stack development.
+-
--  HTML/CSS/JavaScript/React/Next.js/MongoDB/Node.js/Express/NestJS...
+-  Some: HTML/CSS/JavaScript/React/Next.js...
-- 💞️ still learning

 <!---
 sabrina-delvalle/sabrina-delvalle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.